 CSS provides adult case management for individuals diagnosed with a mental illness and possibly co-occurring addiction disorder.
 CSS can also provide assistance with finances, housing, substance abuse recovery support, and psychiatric and emotional support.
 The program's case workers connect, coordinate, and advocate for clients in relation to their Individual Support Plan.
 CSS also ensures that a crisis plan is in place for each client.
 It assists clients in remaining as independent within the community as possible, and helps them develop skills in communication and self-advocacy to ensure that all their needs are met.

 For individuals diagnosed with mental illness and possibly co-occurring disorder who are homeless or at risk of homelessness.
 We work to ensure that a crisis plan is in place, assist clients in remaining as independent within the community as possible, and assist clients in developing skills in communication and self-advocacy to ensure that all needs are met.

-The Women's Project is a free statewide targeted case management program for women affected by substance use (their own or others).
+The Women's Project is a targeted case management program for women affected by substance use (their own or others).
 The Women's Project addresses barriers to treatment and recovery.
-The staff also provides information and referral to additional services and supports through The Opportunity Alliance and other community resources.
-Offices are located in Portland, Bangor and Ellsworth.
+Staff also provide information and referral to additional services and supports.

 MaineStay: A Portland-based collaborative program includes an eight-bed residential treatment facility and support services for young adults, 18-25, struggling with homelessness and mental illness.